Common Estate Planning Myths (and the truth)

 Myth 4: My friends and family will agree on where my assets should go.

 While it’s nice to think that your friends and loved ones would agree on how to handle your assets, this isn’t always the case.
 Some might feel more entitled than others, and without much effort, your loved ones can quickly start to argue over how to handle your estate.
-Your will is just as much an instrument to protect yourself but also your loved ones.
-Make sure to be explicit about who receives what and that your will is always up to date to ensure there is no hardship after you pass away.
+Your Will is just as much an instrument to protect yourself but also your loved ones.
+Make sure to be explicit about who receives what and that your Will is always up to date to ensure there is no hardship after you pass away.

-Myth 5: I have a will, even if it isn't up to date, so I'll be ok.
+Myth 5: I have a Will, even if it isn't up to date, so I'll be ok.

-When you pass away, your most up to date will is valid.
-For example, if you created a will ten years ago and you die before adding assets or beneficiaries, what’s outlined in your will from 10 years ago applies.
-There are circumstances when beneficiaries can argue the will, but this is a long and complicated process.
-Rule of thumb: make updates to your will every time your estate grows.
+When you pass away, your most up to date Will is valid.
+For example, if you created a Will ten years ago and you die before adding assets or beneficiaries, what’s outlined in your Will from 10 years ago applies.
+There are circumstances when beneficiaries can argue the Will, but this is a long and complicated process.
+Rule of thumb: make updates to your Will every time your estate grows.

 Myth 6: Estate planning is only for the rich

-Unfortunately, this myth is one of the most common reasons people don’t write a will.
+Unfortunately, this myth is one of the most common reasons people don’t write a Will.
 Estate planning is not just for people money or large pieces of property.
 It's for everyone who wants to preserve their assets and provide for their loved ones after they pass away.
 Outlining what to do with your belongings after you pass away is a process everyone should go through, regardless of wealth.
 It's also important to remember that estate planning is a living process, one that you should revisit every three years or when your life circumstances change.

 Myth 7: It's too early to start planning my estate